Formal Security Analysis of the AMD SEV-SNP Software Interface: Background

 In previous SEV instances, a hypervisor was assumed not to be malicious, but potentially buggy.
 Like before, from the perspective of a single SNP-protected guest, other VMs---whether non-SNP (legacy) or SNP-protected---are also regarded as untrusted entities.
 However, unlike before, SEV-SNP treats the hypervisor as fully untrusted, capable of tampering with page tables, injecting arbitrary events, and providing false system information.

-The TCB of SEV-SNP comprises the AMD System on Chip, which includes the AMD (Platform) Security Processor (AMD-[P]SP), and the software running on top of it, i.e.\ the microcode, bootloader, operating system, and the SNP firmware which implements the SNP ABI.
-Each TCB software component can be upgraded and its security version numbers are included in the \vlst{TCB_VERSION} structure that is associated with each SNP VM image.
+The TCB of SEV-SNP comprises the AMD System on Chip, which includes the AMD Security Processor (AMD-SP), and the software running on top of it, which currently comprises the microcode, bootloader, operating system, and the SNP firmware which implements the SNP ABI.
+Each TCB software component can be upgraded, and its security version numbers are included in the \vlst{TCB_VERSION} structure that is associated with each SNP VM image.

 SEV-SNP introduces an interface that the SNP-protected guest may utilize to request services from the firmware during runtime.
-This enables the guest to obtain---via so called \emph{guest messages}---attestation reports and derived keys, for instance.
-These messages are encrypted and integrity protected by the Virtual Machine Platform Communication Key (\vlst{VMPCK}).
+This enables the guest to obtain---via so-called \emph{guest messages}---attestation reports and derived keys, for instance.
+These messages are encrypted and integrity protected by the Virtual Machine Platform Communication Key (\vlst{vmpck}).
 The firmware generates and installs this key into both the guest context that it maintains and the guest memory pages during the guest launch.

 In SEV and SEV-ES, the attestation procedure was confined to the guest launch, limiting its use to a singular entity---the guest owner.
 SEV-SNP introduces a more versatile approach by replacing launch attestation with remote attestation, enabling any third party to acquire an attestation report and establish trust in a guest at any given moment.